$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Non-constant coupling function

-where adding the counterterm in { red} has the effect of Wick renormalising the trees appearing on the r.h.s of the equation for $Z$.
+where adding the counterterm in { red} has the effect of Wick renormalising the trees appearing on the r.h.s of the equation for $Z_r$.
 Therefore, in what follows, all trees that appear are covariantly Wick renormalized.
-We also define the following new stochastic trees decorated by the subscript $._\lambda$: and this means they have an extra coupling function $\lambda$ inserted at the vertex to avoid confusion with all previous trees introduced earlier where the coupling function was set to $\lambda=1$.
+We also define the following new stochastic trees decorated by the subscript $\lambda$: These objets have an extra coupling function $\lambda$ inserted at the vertex to avoid confusion with all previous trees introduced earlier where the coupling function was set to $\lambda=1$.